semaphoreci/docs/jobs-yaml-reference_5bbc542d042863158cc7336b.md

 identifies the environment, that is the hardware of the Virtual machine and the Operating System of the Virtual Machine, in which the job will get executed.

-The values that are found under the `agent` property are defined in the pipeline file that the job belongs to – in this case you should not change them on your own.
-However, if you are creating a new job, you can define the values of `type` and `os_image` as you wish, provided that you will be using valid values.
+If you are creating a new job, you can define the values of `type` and `os_image` as you wish, provided that you will be using valid values.

 You can learn more about the `agent` property and the properties under it at the [Pipeline YAML Reference](https://docs.semaphoreci.com/article/50-pipeline-yaml)